heathen00/wfparser3/wfparser3/README.md

      to be visible in the published API.
    * You should go through the implementation and mark method parameters as final to indicate that none of them will be modified.
-   * search for TODO items in the code and complete them.
    * You should also just look through the code for instances of duplication and remove them using inheritance, pulling out duplicate code into its own class and use composition, instead.
    * There is some mention above about what happens if multiple of one or another LocalizerXXX